leralys/emma-project/docs/setup-installation.md

 cp .env.example .env
 ```

-Or create `.env` manually with your database connection string.
+This will create a `.env` file with all required and optional environment variables.

 ### 2. Configure Database Connection